Traveling in select areas of Northern India was the pinnacle of my entire 2010-11 backpacking trip across Asia.

 It wasn’t the money that was an issue.
 It was about being treated with respect.
 This wasn’t a dispute over a transaction, from my perspective, as much as it was a refusal on my part to be treated without a shred of humanity.

-Although visibly and mentally shaken I felt an odd sense of pride that I had stuck up for myself.
+Although visibly and mentally shaken I felt an odd sense of pride that I had stood up for myself.
 I wasn’t bullied.
 I didn’t give in.

 Several weeks later when I was visiting Udaipur I found myself in a situation where I’d be needing the services of a rickshaw driver yet again.